Pyogenics/WOTBSCPGFormat/README.md

 00000080  00 69 6e 64 65 78 46 6f  72 6d 61 74 02 00 00 00  |.indexFormat....|
 00000090  00 04 07 00 00 00 69 6e  64 69 63 65 73 06 b0 0a  |......indices...|
 ```

+## .SC2
+Smallest file, contains scene information and references to resources like textures.
+Similar to its' `.scg` counterpart in format.
+### Header
+The file seems to start with "SFV2)", `53 46 56 32 29` and contains a small header of 7 bytes.